 Key West Florida: Sand Art that Amazes

-Artists from Around the world Compete at the tip of Florida
+Artists from Around the world Compete in Sand Sculpture at the tip of Florida

 By Kristen Richard

-“75 degree weather, full sun, good breeze, and blue water,” is what travelers can expect according to Marianne van den Broek at this year’s International Sand Art Competition.
-Broek is the founder of the competition that will take place in Key West, Florida starting on November 25th and ending November 29th 2015.
+“75-degree weather, full sun, good breeze, and blue water,” is what travelers expected, according to Marianne van den Broek at 2015’s International Sand Art Competition.
+Broek is the founder of the competition that will take place in Key West, Florida starting at the end of November every year.

 The competition is hosted by Casa Marina, a Waldorf Astoria Resort, at the resorts privately owned Atlantic Ocean beach.
 The Beach will be open to the public for that weekend.